Anti-Flirt Club

 An article in The Washington Post from February 28, 1923, titled "10 Girls Start War on Auto Invitation", laid out the problem: "Too many motorists are taking advantage of the precedent established during the war by offering to take young lady pedestrians in their cars, Miss Helen Brown, 639 Longfellow Street, declared yesterday."
 Brown, the secretary of the nascent Anti-Flirt club, warned that these men "don't all tender their invitations to save the girls a walk", and while there were "other varieties of flirts", motorists were the absolute worst.

-Brown, along with the president—a Miss Alice Reighly of 1400 Harvard Street—made their plan of action known.
+Brown, along with the president—a Miss Alice Reighly of 1400 Harvard Street NW—made their plan of action known.
 On March 4, 1923, the first-ever Anti-Flirt Week (and only since) would commence.

 Other Anti-Flirt Clubs were started in New York, Chicago and other cities, but their focus was apparently on the "mashers" who went after women on the streets, succeeding in getting police to arrest some.